Accounting: Accounting: Actions: Reconciliation

 We'll occasionally refer to a T Sheet when talking about reconciliation.
 A T sheet is a form used in double-entry accounting.
 As in the example shown, there's a "T" on the page with the account is listed on the top (whether asset or liability).
 Then, the debit entries are in the left column and the credit entries in the right column.
 The goal is for both columns to balance.

 Here, of the reconcilable lines for this partner are displayed, along with a blank T sheet.
 Select the entries that match each other to add them to the T sheet.

-Click validate when the columns are balanced and the correct transactions are matched.
+Click Reconcile when the columns are balanced and the correct transactions are matched.

 Good to Know!

 You can use a Reconciliation Model to manually reconcile bank statement lines to the correct account without needing to select it from the Accounts drop-down menu.